MitulMistry/sketchbook/NOTES.md

 **To Do:**
+-add angular route authentication for editArtist and editSketch -fix CSRF protection
+-css/less overriding

--get ui.bootstrap to work
+X-get ui.bootstrap to work
--add basic page routes
+X-add basic page routes
 	-Not logged in:
 		-login
 		-register